iherman10/iherman10.github.io/_projects/air_quality_geo_experiments.md

     </div>
 </div>

 At the borough level, Brooklyn and Manhattan had substantial missing AQI data, so I focused on the Bronx and Queens.
-Though proper market-matching wasn’t conducted here, these two boroughs were selected based on data completeness.
+It's important to note that a core part of the geo experiment framework is market-matching; identifying pairs of geographic units that align on one or more characteristics to ensure that the experiment groups are balanced.
+For marketing experiments, it's completely realistic to assume that NY and LA might match based on purchase trends or user penetration statistics.
+But for this analysis, it makes more sense to compare areas that are geographically close to each other due to climate similarities.
+Thus, these two boroughs were selected as a result of their obvious proximity to one another and most importantly their data completeness.

-The SSD health data was also noisy, and again I used LOWESS smoothing.
+The SSD health data was also noisy, although again I used LOWESS smoothing to visualize general trends over time.
 For geo experiments, the quality of causal estimates depends on how well the pre-treatment time series from control and treatment geographies align.
 Encouragingly, Bronx and Queens ED visit trends followed each other closely.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">